-Valery Kelly, Vice President – has been associated with WSRF since the school’s inception in Aspen in 1991 when her sister was a founding parent.
+Valery Kelly, President – has been associated with WSRF since the school’s inception in Aspen in 1991 when her sister was a founding parent.
 Valery has served as a member of the Enrollment, Annual Giving and Development committees and has been co-chair of the Parent Council.
 She is currently a representative of the parent body on the Board of Trustees.
 Professionally Valery is a self-taught graphic designer and photographer, and is the Development Director for Sustainable Settings.
 She has created marketing materials for WSRF and she is involved in strategic planning at the school.
 Valery and her husband Kearns have two daughters who are enrolled at the school.

 Kathy Springer-Lechuga, Treasurer – has BA in Child Psychology and Early Childhood Education from the University of Northern Colorado.
 She has a MBA from Mesa State College.
 After 15 years of teaching preschool Kathy returned to school and received her education as an accountant and tax specialist.
 She currently works for The Reynolds Company – Accountants.
 Kathy is a life-long resident of the Roaring Fork Valley.